drB-dotjpg/DiscordFortniteBot2/HowToPlay/HowToPlay.md

 * Yellow: Chest
 * Red: Wall

-Each map is sudo-randomly generated with rivers and buildings.
+Each map is pseudo-randomly generated with rivers and buildings.
 Rivers span across the map from side to side or top to bottom.
 Buildings are scattered around and are made of wall tiles.
 Buildings feature chests full of items so make it a priority to get to them before other players do!

 ## Actions

 On every turn, you can perform a variety of actions.
 Each action is controlled using reactions.
 Most actions will require you to end your turn (unless otherwise stated), meaning you cannot do other actions after committing to it.
+If you perform an action that does not end your turn, simply unreact the action you performed to be able to perform another action.
 The following are the actions you can perform:

 * Walk: Lets you move around the map.
 You can walk in one of four directions.
 You can move at a maximum speed of three tiles in one turn.
 You will be stopped if you collide into a wall.
 * Use: Uses an item (weapons, health packs, etc).
-Use is changed depending on what item is being used.
+Use is changed depending on what item is equipped.
 Weapons will prompt you to choose a direction to fire at.
-While healing items will just get consumed.
+Healing items will just get consumed.
 You cannot use items while standing in water.
 * Build: Builds a wall in a certain direction.
 Building costs 10 materials.
 * Loot: Gets items from chests or +10 materials from trees.
 * Equip (*does not end turn*): Changes what item is used on the use action.